Skip to main content

 Conditions linked to untreated hearing loss include:

-• Dementia: More research is coming out about the relationship between untreated hearing loss and dementia.11 A John Hopkins study found mild hearing loss doubles dementia risk, moderate loss tripled risk, and severe loss increased risk by five times.
+• Dementia: More research is coming out about the relationship between untreated hearing loss and dementia.13 A John Hopkins study found mild hearing loss doubles dementia risk, moderate loss tripled risk, and severe loss increased risk by five times.

-• Social isolation/loneliness: Research finds a clear connection between social isolation and hearing loss.14 It’s likely that people with hearing loss withdraw from social situations due to difficulties communicating.
+• Social isolation/loneliness: Research finds a clear connection between social isolation and hearing loss.16 It’s likely that people with hearing loss withdraw from social situations due to difficulties communicating.
 They may isolate themselves, which can lead to feelings of loneliness and other negative mental health issues.

 • Poor mental health: When communication becomes limited due to hearing loss, it can feel exhausting.
 As a result, those with hearing loss may feel less comfortable with their surroundings, leading to the withdrawal mentioned above and feelings of unease.
-All these factors make older adults with hearing loss more likely to experience:
+All these factors make those with hearing loss more likely to experience:

 Frequently asked questions

-The best hearing aids for you will depend on your level of hearing loss, features you need to hear your best, and preferred style.
-Based on our testing, we think the best OTC hearing aids are Jabra Enhance, and the best prescription hearing aids are Phonak.
+The best hearing aids for you will depend on your level of hearing loss, the features you need to hear your best, and your preferred style.
+Based on our testing, we think the best hearing aids are Jabra Enhance, and the best prescription hearing aids are Phonak.
 But a qualified hearing care professional can perform a formal hearing aid evaluation to determine the best product for you.

 Does Medicare cover hearing aids?